Competitive Team Building

 Team Lab Recap

-You've sketched out core archetypes, matchup prep, and meta monitoring routines—everything needed to iterate without losing the thread between theory and results.
+You now have a build process for roles, archetypes, matchup prep, and meta monitoring, which means you can iterate without losing the thread between theory and results.

-Keep collaborating with PokeVerse for sample builds, usage dashboards, and news pings so each ladder climb starts with a tested blueprint and ends with fewer surprise losses.
+Keep using PokemonLore for sample shells, usage dashboards, and news tracking so every ladder climb starts from a tested structure instead of guesswork.